Key takeaways

 Quick Ratio Tracking

-Quick ratio tracking shows whether immediate obligations can be met without selling inventory, liquid assets divided by current liabilities.
+Quick ratio tracking shows whether immediate obligations can be met without selling inventory.
+The formula is simple: liquid assets (cash plus receivables) divided by current liabilities.
 Dashboards should surface this ratio prominently, allow alert thresholds near 1.0 or an industry benchmark, and support entity wise views across GSTINs or a consolidated group.

-Great dashboards enable drill-down from the ratio card to source transactions, identify liquid receivables versus stuck items, and pinpoint payables due now.
+Great dashboards enable drill-down from the ratio card to source transactions.
+You should be able to identify liquid receivables versus stuck items and pinpoint payables due now.

 Tip: Configure alerts that notify via email or chat the moment the quick ratio dips below your safety level.